miroslavveljanoski/acme-web-design/development-strategy.md

 ### HTML

-Makingn ew file in the page - About
+Making new file in the page - About

 ### CSS

 Styling the About file

+## 8. User Story: Making the "Services" file in the page

+**As a visitor I want to see the Services file in the page**

+### Repo

+This user story was developed on a branch called `services`

+### HTML

+Making new file in the page - Services

+### CSS

+Styling the Services file

 ## Finishing Touches